Benny the Butcher: 2018–2019: Debut album Tana Talk 3, The Plugs I Met, WWCD and critical acclaim

+2020–present: Commercial success and Def Jam deal

-On August 27, 2020, Benny the Butcher announced in an interview with Adam22 for No Jumper that he would release an album under eOne called Burden of Proof between late September and early October.
+On August 27, 2020, Pennick announced in an interview with Adam22 for No Jumper that he would release an album under eOne called Burden of Proof between late September and early October.
 The album was eventually released on October 16 to rave reviews.

-On March 19, 2021, Benny the Butcher released the sequel to The Plugs I Met EP, with a collaboration EP with Harry Fraud, named The Plugs I Met 2.
+On March 19, 2021, Pennick released the sequel to The Plugs I Met EP, with a collaboration EP with Harry Fraud, named The Plugs I Met 2.
 This EP received widespread critical acclaim from various music critics.

 On November 12, 2021, he officially signed a record deal with Def Jam Recordings for upcoming releases.
-The label's president, American rapper Snoop Dogg, made the announcement on Joe Rogan's podcast The Joe Rogan Experience a week after Benny the Butcher was featured on Snoop Dogg's single "Murder Music" alongside Jadakiss and Busta Rhymes.
+The announcement was made by American rapper Snoop Dogg, a creative consultant for the label, on Joe Rogan's podcast The Joe Rogan Experience a week after Pennick was featured on Snoop Dogg's single "Murder Music" alongside Jadakiss and Busta Rhymes.

 On January 28, 2022, Benny released the single, "Johnny P's Caddy", with rapper J. Cole.
-The song is the lead single from Benny's then-upcoming album, Tana Talk 4, which he has labeled "album of the year".
+The song is the lead single from Benny's album, Tana Talk 4, which he has labeled "album of the year".
 Tana Talk 4 was eventually released on March 11 to generally favorable reviews.

+Two years following the release of Tana Talk 4, Benny made his major label debut under Def Jam on January 26, 2024, with the release of his fourth full-length studio album, Everybody Can't Go.
+The album included guest appearances from Armani Caesar, Babyface Ray, Conway the Machine, Jadakiss, Kyle Banks, Lil Wayne, Peezy, Rick Hyde, Snoop Dogg, Stove God Cooks, and Westside Gunn.
+The album was solely produced by The Alchemist and Hit-Boy, with Corbett providing additional production on the title track.

+In June 2024, Benny's "Big Dog" feat.
+Lil Wayne was nominated for the Hollywood Independent Music Awards in the Adult Contemporary Hip Hop category.

+In 2025, Benny released STABBED & SHOT 2 alongside 38 Spesh and his fifth studio album Excelsior.